cs1302uga/cs1302-tutorials/packages1.md

    Now try running the program again, specifying the location of the default package where our compiled code resides.
    Since we compiled the class into the `src` directory, `src` is the default package for our compiled code (for now).
-   Execute the following command to specify the class path:
+   Execute the following command to specify the classpath:

    ```
    $ java -cp src HelloWorld